Katie1616/final-doc-set/docseven.md

 # Page Design

-> How to views each page in the app and how to interact with each one.
+> How to views each page in the app and interact with each one.

 | Section             | Data                              | Display | Purpose                                                                                   | Tools                                |
 |---------------------|-----------------------------------|---------|-------------------------------------------------------------------------------------------|--------------------------------------|